KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-09-07-secure-password-storage.md

 boolean isLoginCorrect = BCrypt.checkpw(password, storedPasswordHash);
 ```

-The `password` parameter is the password provided by hte user, and the `storedPasswordHash` parameter is the hash we stored (by calling `BCrypt.hashpw()`) when the user registered.
+The `password` parameter is the password provided by the user, and the `storedPasswordHash` parameter is the hash we stored (by calling `BCrypt.hashpw()`) when the user registered.

 Putting it all together, our `UserDataStore` class looks like this: